Winlock School District Levy - April 22, 2025

 April Educational Programs & Operations (EP&O) Levy Facts

-Revised Proposal: This April, Winlock School District will ask our community to renew a revised Educational Programs & Operations (EP&O) levy that replaces two expiring levies at the same rate – this means no local schools tax increase.
+This April, Winlock School District will once again ask our community to renew an Educational Programs & Operations (EP&O) levy that replaces two expiring levies.
+We listened to our community and have reduced our requested levy amount to keep the total tax rate the same as the current rate.

 The proposed two-year levy provides funding for services, programs, and security improvements that are not fully funded by the state, including: